 Due to finance being such a popular way to buy a new vehicle, we want to make sure you fully understand finance and the different types of finance available.
 Evans Halshaw have a number of finance partners and are able to offer you a range of different financing methods.
-So, whether you're looking for a private or commercial vehicle, we will cover the various options for car finance, van finance and truck finance.
+So, whether you're looking for a private or commercial vehicle, we will cover the various options for car finance and van finance.

 There are various ways to finance a car, but selecting the correct finance method for you should be easy, as it usually depends on the following:

 - Whether or not you would like to own the car at the end of the agreement